Teatro Giuseppe Verdi

 is traditionally horseshoe-shaped with three rows of boxes and an elegantly designed ceiling featuring four medallions representing comedy, tragedy, melodrama, and romantic drama.

 Although Verdi opposed its construction (it would be “too expensive and useless in the future”, he said) and is reputed never to have set foot in it, he did contribute 10,000 lire towards the construction and maintained his own box.
-On opening night, operagoers dressed in green, the men all wearing green ties, the women wearing green dresses.
-Two Verdi operas were presented: Rigoletto and Un ballo in maschera.
+On opening night, operagoers dressed in green (the color in Italian is verde), the men all wearing green cravats, the women wearing green dresses.
+Two of Verdi's operas were presented, Rigoletto and Un ballo in maschera.
 Verdi did not attend even though he lived only two miles away at his home, the Villa Verdi, in the village of Sant’Agata in Villanova sull'Arda.

 In 1913, Arturo Toscanini conducted a performance of Falstaff in celebration of the centenary of Verdi's birth and to raise funds for what is now a large monument of the seated composer located in the piazza.
 In 2001 the theatre re-painted the sets from 1913 for a revival; these were used again in October 2013 for a Verdi bi-centenary performance of Falstaff.

-The theatre has been extensively renovated in the 1990s.
+The theatre was extensively renovated in the 1990s.
 It presents a regular season of opera performances.